danieldiamond/gitlab-analytics/.gitlab/issue_templates/Data Onboarding.md

 To see the inspiration for the onboarding script above, take a look at the dbt Discourse post [here](https://discourse.getdbt.com/t/how-we-set-up-our-computers-for-working-on-dbt-projects/243) on how they set up their computers for working on dbt projects.
 You might want to do some of the additional configurations mentioned in that post.

 ## Data stack
-As you read in the handbook, we currently use Stitch for extracting data from its raw sources and loading it into our Snowflake data warehouse.
+On [the Data team handbook page](https://about.gitlab.com/handbook/business-ops/data-team/#extract-and-load), we explain the variety of methods used to extract data from its raw sources (`pipelines`) to load into our Snowflake data warehouse.
 We use open source dbt (more on this in a moment) as our transformation tool.
 The bulk of your projects and tasks will be in dbt , so we will spend a lot of time familiarizing yourself with those tools and then dig into specific data sources.
  - [ ] Our current data infrastructure is represented in this [system diagram](https://about.gitlab.com/handbook/business-ops/data-team/data-infrastructure/#system-diagram)

 ## Connecting to Snowflake